CARE OF THE PREGNANT DOG

 Calcium supplementation may be tempting but is not a good idea.
 As long as the expectant mother is on a quality diet, supplementation is unnecessary.
 Further, supplementation can suppress her natural calcium releasing hormones so that when she really needs extra calcium during nursing, she will not have the proper hormone balance to get it.
 This can create a very dangerous situation which could easily be avoided by avoiding supplementation of calcium.

 Regular walking helps the expectant mother keep up her strength but intensive training, showing, or even obedience school is probably too stressful.
 Obesity is a dangerous problem for pregnant dogs and serious blood sugar regulation problems can put the litter at risk.
-Still, pregnancy is not the time for a weight loss program.
+Still, even if the mother-to-be is overweight, pregnancy is not the time for a weight loss program.
 Your vet will help guide you regarding the optimal nutrition plan for your individual dog.

 During the final 3 weeks of pregnancy, the mother dog should be completely isolated from other dogs at home (see below).
 This means no walks in public during this stage of pregnancy and no contact with housemate dogs.
 The reason for this is to prevent the transmission of infectious disease especially Canine Herpes Virus.